maximeschoeni/sublanguage/readme.txt

 Sublanguage does not handle automatic translations.

-= Road Map =

-- keep a free, lightweight version of this plugin up-to-date
-- enhance API/documentation
-- no additional features planed

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add languages through the `Languages` menu in WordPress
-1. In `Dashboard -> Updates` click `Update Translations` to automatically download language packages.
-Or manually install language packages.

 == Frequently Asked Questions ==

 = How does Sublanguage work? =

-Sublanguage plugin will add a `language` custom post type. `Language` custom posts have the following attributes:
+Sublanguage plugin first adds a `language` custom post type. `Language` custom posts have the following attributes:

 - `post_title`: language name (English, Français, Deutch, etc.)
 - `post_name`: language slug used in url (en, fr, de, etc.)
 - `post_content`: language code for localization (en_GB, fr_FR, de_DE, etc.)

-Adding a language custom post will create one `translation` custom post type, by combining this language post id with a prefix.
+Adding a language custom post then creates a `translation` custom post type, by combining this language post id with a prefix.

-A `translation` custom post will be created every time you translate at least one field of an original post, page or custom post (if enabled in the settings).
+A `translation` custom post is created for every post, page or custom post needing a translation.

 Translation custom posts have the following attributes:

-- `post_title`: translation of the original post title
+- `post_title`: translation of post title
-- `post_content`: translation of the original post content
+- `post_content`: translation of post content
-- `post_excerpt`: translation of the original post excerpt
+- `post_excerpt`: translation of post excerpt
-- `post_name`: translation of the original post name (permalink)
+- `post_name`: translation of post name (permalink)
 - `post_parent`: Id of the original post
 - `post_type`: language custom post id combined with a prefix.

 Every other post attributes is inherited from original.
 If `post_title`, `post_content`, `post_excerpt` or `post_name` is left blank, it will inherit value from original post.
 Translation custom post may also have post meta values.

+Adding a language also creates a custom taxonomy, by also combining this language post id with a prefix.

+A translation term is created for every term needing a translation, and has the following attributes:

+- `slug`: translation of term slug
+- `name`: translation of term name
+- `description`: translation of term description
+- `parent`: term id of original term
+- `taxonomy`: language custom post id combined with a prefix.

-A language post status must be set to `publish` to be visible on front-end.
-If set to `draft`, it will still be available in admin for translation.
+A language post status must be set to `publish` to have posts using this language to be visible on front-end.
+If set to `draft`, language will still be available in admin for translation.

 Deleting a language post will permanently delete all translations associated to this language.
 Deleting main language will not delete original posts.

 On a standard front-end request, Sublanguage plugin will first try to find out the requested language.